- There are several ways to help reduce taxes and maximize benefits.

 Note that "earned" income includes wages, net earnings from self-employment, bonuses, vacation pay, and commissions earned—because they are all based upon employment.
 Earned income does not include investment income, pension payments, government retirement income, military pension payments, or similar types of "unearned" income.

-If you reach your FRA during 2017, the limit for earned income rises to $44,880 and the benefits reduction is $1 for every $3 earned over the limit until the month you reach your FRA.
-After that, there are no earnings limits and no benefit reductions based upon earned income.
+If you reach your FRA during 2019, the limit for earned income rises to $46,920 and the benefits reduction is $1 for every $3 earned over the limit until the month you reach your FRA.
+After that, your earned income is not subject to an earnings test or benefit reductions.

 For example, if your monthly benefit was $2,000, here is how much your benefit would be reduced for various levels of earned income at certain ages:

-Monthly benefit reduction for earned income while drawing Social Security
+Monthly benefit reduction by age and earned income levels

 These benefits are not truly "lost," however.
 If your benefits have been reduced due to earning too much prior to reaching your FRA, you will get these benefits back at your FRA when your monthly Social Security check will be increased to account for benefits withheld earlier due to excess earnings.3